b roll

 • It amplifies the visual appeal

-You’ll be amazed at the difference a well-crafted B-roll can make to your story.
+You’ll be amazed at the difference B-roll can make to your film or video!

 Happy filming!